EuTM/eutm.github.io/site/markdowns/events/eutm-one-database-to-rule-em-all.md

 - explain the basic principles of PouchDB
 - demonstrate setting up  a basic application
 - highlight the benefits of live synchronization
+- illustrate some of the pitfalls of this new approach to data storage

 After that we'll have a lively discussion about the potential use cases.